Knee Injuries Sustained on the Job

 Types of Knee Injuries

 If you suffered a knee injury at work, you may be entitled to compensation under the Pennsylvania Workers’ Compensation Act.
-The Philadelphia work injury lawyers at Larry Pitt & Associates, P.C. are experienced in handling workers’ compensation cases involving various types of knee injuries, including:
+The dedicated work injury lawyers at Larry Pitt & Associates, P.C. are experienced in handling workers’ compensation cases involving various types of knee injuries, including:

 Meniscus tears: The meniscus is a piece of cartilage between the femur and tibia that cushions the knee joint.
 Tears to the meniscus are quite common, especially among older workers because the meniscus weakens over time.
-Meniscus injuries may require physical therapy, anti-inflammatory medication, cortisone injections and even arthroscopic surgery.
+Meniscus injuries may require physical therapy, anti-inflammatory medication, cortisone injections, and even arthroscopic surgery.

 Chondromalacia Patellae: This type of injury often occurs after a worker suffers a fall and lands directly on the knee, damaging the cartilage that covers the patellae.
 The cartilage can also soften and deteriorate over time with overuse.
 Common hondromalacia patellae treatment options include physical therapy including leg strengthening exercises and arthroscopic surgery.